elysiajs/documentation/docs/essential/what-next.md

 ## If you are stuck

-Feels free to ask our community on GitHub Discussions, Discord, and Twitter, if you have any further question.
+If you encounter any challenges, our community is here to help.
+Connect with us on GitHub Discussions, Discord, or Twitter for further support.

 <Deck>
     <Card title="Discord" href="https://discord.gg/eaFJ2KDJck">